Originally published in Rapport Magazine, Autumn 2019, under the title “Rethinking Transformation: Accessing Deeper Levels of Change.”

 On a physical level, a newborn child can only make use of a diet of breast milk or something similar.
 As the child develops, it gradually has the ability to digest and benefit from the nourishment in solid food.
 In terms of movement, when we’re in “pre-toddler” stage, we benefit from all manner of floor-based activities, including crawling, scooting, etc. Learning to dance is irrelevant—until later.

 So far I’ve noticed at least six “dimensions” or “axes” along which our consciousness dependably shifts as we evolve.
-Here is a summary of three of these dimensions or models.
+Here is a summary of three of these dimensions.

 (Please note it doesn’t always happen in order, and sometimes a stage can be skipped.)